Kavita0115/dock/docker-hub-ml-master/docker-hub-ml-master/README.md

-# Sample for DockerCon EU 2018
+# Sample For DockerCon EU 2018

 ---